MSingh136/Power-BI-Projects/README.md

 ![Dashboard](https://github.com/user-attachments/assets/0f75cb7d-bb16-433f-94a7-6bfcb2dfe093)

 ## Key Questions:

-1. What is the profit trend over the year?
-- Profit fluctuates throughout the year, with no specific information provided on the highest or lowest profit months.
-2. Which sub-categories contribute the most to profit?
+1. Which sub-categories contribute the most to profit?
 - Printers, bookcases, sarees, accessories, and tables contribute varying amounts, but the printers are top in the profit .
-3. Which category contributes the most in terms of quantity sold?
+2. Which category contributes the most in terms of quantity sold?
 - Categories are split into percentages, with the largest category (62.62%) contributing the majority of the quantity sold.
-4. How are sales distributed across different payment modes?
+3. How are sales distributed across different payment modes?
 -	The majority of sales (45.6%) are made via a certain payment mode, with smaller contributions from other modes like 22.07%, 13.47%, 10.87%, and 8%.
-5. Which state generates the most revenue?
+4. Which state generates the most revenue?
 -	Maharashtra and Madhya Pradesh appear to lead in sales, with other states like Uttar Pradesh and Delhi also contributing.
 6. Which customers generate the most revenue?
 -	Key customers like Harivansh, Madhav, Madan Mohan, Shiva, and Vishakha are listed as top contributors.